phonosync/templateproject/README.md

 ## Runtime Configuration with Environment Variables
 The environment variables are specified in a .env-File, which is never commited into version control, as it may contain secrets.
 The repo just contains the file `.env.template` to demonstrate how environment variables are specified.

-You have to create a local copy of `.env.template` in the project root folder and the easiest is to just name it `.env`.
+You have to create a local copy of `.env.template` in the project root folder and the easiest is to just rename it to `.env`.

 The content of the .env-file is then read by the pypi-dependency: `python-dotenv`.
 Usage:
 ```python